INSIDE: The Only Guide you need to plan for a visit to the Empire State Building for Kids.

 BYO snacks and a small water bottle for the kids to avoid potential meltdowns in queues.

-The Observation Deck wraps around the building’s spire, providing 360-degree views of New York and beyond.
+The Observation Deck on the 86th floor wraps around the building’s spire, providing 360-degree views of New York and beyond.

 From up here you’ll get one-of-a-kind views of: